Panzer Dragoon Saga: Soundtrack

 Rather than using prerecorded music, the soundtrack is mostly generated via pulse-code modulation by the Saturn's hardware, as with Zwei.
 Although the hardware imposed limitations on the compositions, such as reducing the number of possible loops, Kobayashi felt this helped convey the story's desolate world.
 The orchestrated ending theme, "Sona Mi Areru Ec Sancitu", features lyrics in Panzerese.
-Futatsugi gave Kobayashi tribal music as inspiration for the theme, and instructed her not to give it a sense of closure, "leaving things open-ended and with the player wondering what happened".
+Futatsugi gave Kobayashi tribal music as inspiration, and instructed her not to give it a sense of closure, "leaving things open-ended and with the player wondering what happened".

 A soundtrack album was released by Marvelous Entertainment in February 1998.
 In January 2018, an anniversary edition, Resurrection: Panzer Dragoon Saga, was released by Brave Wave Productions on CD, vinyl and download formats.
 It features rearranged and rerecorded versions of the original soundtrack.
 As the original sequencer data no longer exists, Kobayashi recreated the music.